 The different values of $L_2$ range from $3$ to $7$ with steps $0.2$.
-A nonmonotonic behavior of $\left <T (x_0 )\right >$ versus $D_{1}$ for all values of $L_2$ investigated is observed.
-In Fig.~\ref{right}b a density plot of $\left <T (x_0 )\right >$ versus $L_2$ and $D_1$ is shown.
-The white dotted line marks the position of the NES maxima. \\ The asymptotic behaviors shown in Figs.~\ref{left} and~\ref{right} reproduce the asymptotic expressions of Eq.~(\ref{F-26}) in the limits $D_{1} \rightarrow 0$ and $D_1\rightarrow \infty$.
-In particular, for $D_{1} \rightarrow 0$ we have~\cite{Sup}
+Again, a full nonmonotonic behavior of $\tau_{MRT}(x_0)$ versus $D_{1}$ for all values of $L_2$ investigated is observed, with different asymptotic values of the MRT for $D_1\rightarrow 0$.
+Panel (b) of Fig.\ref{right} shows the results obtained using the same parameter values, with numerical simulations of Eq.~(\ref{F-00}).
+The agreement with the theoretical exact results of Eq.~(\ref{F-26}) is excellent.
+In Fig.~\ref{right}c a density plot of $\tau_{MRT}(x_0)$ versus $L_2$ and $D_1$ is shown.
+The white dotted line marks the position of the NES maxima. \\

+\paragraph{Asymptotic behaviors} The asymptotic behaviors shown in Figs.~\ref{left} and~\ref{right} reproduce the asymptotic expressions of Eq.~(\ref{F-26}) in the limits $D_{1} \rightarrow 0$ and $D_1\rightarrow \infty$.
+In particular, for $D_{1} \rightarrow 0$ we have (see Appendix A, paragraph 1)

 where